Kulgar/cic_payment/README.markdown

       ...

   The @response variable contains all the regular rails params received from the bank, plus an extra :success boolean parameter.
+Also the return code is already checked by the gem, the :success boolean will equal false for the "Annulation" (canceled) return code for instance.

 ## Contributors